renepickhardt/lightning-helpers/pay_anyone_without_invoice/README.md

-This programs help you to send a view satohis to another lightning node without the necessity to have the other node issuing an invoice first.
+This programs help you to send a few satohis to another lightning node without the necessity to have the other node issuing an invoice first.

 It is achieved by an idea explained in this video: https://youtu.be/Dwl-0cY6KkU